Evolution of density perturbations in fractional cosmology: Emergent CDM cosmology and background solutions Emergent LambdaCDM cosmology and background solutions

-However, within the proposed fractional NC, the dynamics is enriched by two additional fundamental ingredients beyond the ordinary matter sector and the Newtonian potential.
-These ingredients originate from fractional modification: we included a time-dependent kernel and replaced the standard Newtonian potential with an effective one, $\Phi_{\rm eff}(a; \alpha)$ in the the action, such that it reduces to the standard action in the limit $\alpha=1$.
-Remarkably, their combined effect allows the cosmological dynamics to remain fully self-consistent while the relativistic cosmological equations corresponding to the $\Lambda$CDM model naturally emerge from the underlying fractional Newtonian dynamics \cite{Rasouli:2026uax}.
+However, within the emergent $\Lambda$CDM model, the dynamics is enriched by additional fundamental ingredients that originate from fractional modification, so it reduces to the standard action in the limit $\alpha=1$.
+Remarkably, their combined effect allows the cosmological dynamics to remain fully self-consistent, while the cosmological equations corresponding to the $\Lambda$CDM model naturally emerge from the underlying fractional dynamics \cite{rasouli2026emergent}.

-Let us summarize the set of equations associated with the fractional NC.
+Let us summarize the set of equations associated with the emergent $\Lambda$CDM model.
+For the sake of simplicity, we assume that